syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 ![BoxAndWhisker chart type in UWP](Series_images/BoxAndWhiskerSeries.png)

-N> By default, the [`BoxPlotMode`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxAndWhiskerSeries~BoxPlotMode.html) property value is Exclusive.
+N> By default, the value of the [`BoxPlotMode`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxAndWhiskerSeries~BoxPlotMode.html) property is Exclusive.

 **Customize the series box mode**

-The series box plotting mode can be changed by using [`BoxPlotMode`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxAndWhiskerSeries~BoxPlotMode.html) property of BoxAndWhiskerSeries.
+The series box plotting mode can be changed using the [`BoxPlotMode`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxAndWhiskerSeries~BoxPlotMode.html) property of BoxAndWhiskerSeries.
 The plotting mode of series can be calculated as follows:

-* [`Exclusive`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxPlotMode.html) – The quartile values are calculated by using the formula (N+1) * P (N count, P percentile) and its index value starts from 1 in the list.
+* [`Exclusive`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxPlotMode.html) – The quartile values are calculated using the formula (N+1) * P (N count, P percentile), and its index value starts from 1 in the list.
-* [`Inclusive`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxPlotMode.html) – The quartile values are calculated by using the formula (N−1) * P (N count, P percentile) and its index value starts from 0 in the list.
+* [`Inclusive`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxPlotMode.html) – The quartile values are calculated using the formula (N−1) * P (N count, P percentile), and its index value starts from 0 in the list.
 * [`Normal`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.BoxPlotMode.html) – The quartile values are calculated by splitting the list and getting the median values.

 **Normal**

-The following code illustrates how to define the BoxPlotMode value as Normal.
+The following code demonstrates how to define the BoxPlotMode value to Normal.

 {% tabs %}